Nik-Mouz/nikolas-mouzourides-website/blogs/hackthebox: Traverxec Write-Up/blog.md

 Next let's look at the source code to see if we can find any server-side code we can take advantage of.
 We can find the source code for David's site at `cd /var/nostromo/`.
 We can take a closer look at `empty.html`, the page that the contact form was POST-ing to and see that is always returns the text: "No mail sent.
 Not yet finished.
-Please come back soon!" regardless of what we send i nthe contact form, looks like that contact form is still being worked on, we can cross that out in our notes.
+Please come back soon!" regardless of what we send in the contact form, looks like that contact form is still being worked on, we can cross that out in our notes.
 Aside from that, nothing too interesting to be found in the source code.

 Next let's take a look at the configuration for Nostromo.
 We can find the `nhttpd.conf` in `/var/nostromo/conf/`.
 It seems to look like a standard web server config file until we reach the basic authentication header.
 This specifies an access file called `.htaccess` which is secured by the password file: `/var/nostromo/conf/.htpasswd`.
 Sure enough, this password file exists and within it we can find the following: